 Professor, College of Pharmacy, Division of Molecular Pharmaceutics and Drug Delivery, University of Texas at Austin.

-Prof Zhengrong Cui is a member of the Livestrong Cancer Institutes at UT Austin Dell Medical School.
-His research interests lie in pharmaceutical drug delivery and vaccine adjuvant discovery.
-He has more than twenty years of experience in developing and applying nanotechnology and pharmaceutical chemistry to improve the immunogenicity of vaccine antigens, to overcome tumor cell resistance to (chemo)therapy, and to target anti-inflammatory agents to chronic inflammation site.
-He also has extensive experience in stabilizing and need-free delivery of biologics.
-Dr. Cui published extensively in the fields of pharmaceutics and vaccinology, including numerous peer-reviewed research papers, review papers, and book chapters.
-He is an inventor on many patents and patent applications.
-He serves as an editor to International Journal of Pharmaceutics, and as a reviewer for numerous scientific journals as well as national and international funding agencies.
-Dr. Cui teaches Biopharmaceutics to professional Doctor of Pharmacy students and Advanced Biopharmaceutics to graduate students and is a UT Austin Provost’s Teaching Fellow.
-Dr. Cui holds a Ph.D. degree in Pharmaceutical Sciences from the University of Kentucky and completed his postdoctoral training at the University of Pittsburgh, School of Pharmacy.
+Zhengrong (Rong) Cui is a Professor and Alfred and Dorothy Mannino Fellow in Pharmacy at The University of Texas at Austin (UT Austin), College of Pharmacy, Division of Molecular Pharmaceutics and Drug Delivery.
+He is also a member of the LIVESTRONG Cancer Institutes at UT Austin Dell Medical School.
+His research interests lie in drug and vaccine delivery and experimental tumor therapy.
+He has nearly twenty years of experience in using pharmaceutical chemistry and nanotechnology to overcome tumor resistance to (chemo)therapy, to target anti-inflammatory agents to chronic inflammation sites, and to improve the immunogenicity of vaccine antigens.
+He published extensively in the fields of pharmaceutics and vaccinology, including numerous peer-reviewed research papers, review papers, and book chapters.
+He is an inventor on several patents and patent applications that cover antitumor compounds, nucleic acid delivery systems, vaccine adjuvants, and dry powder vaccines.
+He teaches Biopharmaceutics to professional Doctor of Pharmacy students and Advanced Biopharmaceutics to graduate students.
+Dr. Cui serves as an editor of the research journal International Journal of Pharmaceutics.
+He holds a Ph.D. degree in Pharmaceutical Sciences from the University of Kentucky and completed his postdoctoral training at the University of Pittsburgh.

 From 1995 to 2018 Alastair was a partner of Mourant Ozannes, one of the largest offshore law firms with offices based in a number of jurisdictions worldwide.
 His professional practice encompassed a broad range of commercial, banking, finance, investment funds and corporate work, with a specialisation in debt and equity capital markets.
 He has extensive experience of corporate governance issues, including capital raising and company secretarial matters as well as solvent and insolvent reorganisations.
 In addition to his client facing practice, Alastair spent a number of years in various senior management positions at Mourant Ozannes, with a particular focus on HR related issues including recruitment.
 Alastair holds a law degree from the University of Exeter and is a Solicitor of the Royal Court of Jersey (non practising).